stacksmith/trivial-project/README.md

 As an example, the stock template has a file named `TP_SYSTEM_TP.asd`.
 It will expand to `~~NAME~~.asd` and finally to the value of `:NAME` with extension .asd, unless `:SYSTEM` has been explicitly set.

-### Why are some things quoted and others not?

-TRIVIAL-PROJECT uses regex substitution extensively, so it operates on strings and not lisp symbols.
-However, consider that:

-- With a couple of exceptions, the parameter values are used to expand `~~variables~~`, so they must be strings.

-- configuration files (local and global) are _read_ in, and are Lisp code.
-Quote marks are required for parameter values that are strings.

-- template files are text files which are copied and expanded.
-Quote marks are not required, unless you literally want them in the output (which you often do!)

-- The expander does not care whether the text being scanned has quotes or not - any time it sees `~~something~~` - in quotes or not - it will try to substitute value that, hopefully, is defined somewhere else as a string.